wallarm/product-documentation/docs/2.16/user-guides/settings/integrations/webhook-examples/logstash-splunk.md

 To access the HTTP Event Controller, generated token `93eaeba4-97a9-46c7-abf3-4e0c545fa5cb` will be used.

-More detailed description of Splunk HTTP Event Controller setup is available in the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.0.5/Data/UsetheHTTPEventCollector).
+A more detailed description of Splunk HTTP Event Controller setup is available in the [official Splunk documentation](https://docs.splunk.com/Documentation/Splunk/8.0.5/Data/UsetheHTTPEventCollector).

 ### Logstash configuration